PROGRAMME

 10:00AM

-KEYNOTE: Giving the ocean a voice: the role of law in ocean Literacy Advocacy & LITIGATION
+Giving the ocean a voice: the role of law and Strategic Litigation in Advancing Marine Protection

 11:00AM